 Data compiled by the Meteorology, Climatology and Geophysics Agency (BMKG) showed that Riau and Central Kalimantan have seen notable increases in hotspots as of Saturday compared to 2015, when the country saw the deadly haze crisis.
 Riau saw 5,630 hotspots in 2019, higher than the 4,965 hotspots in 2015, while a spike was observed in Central Kalimantan with 11,455 hotspots this year compared to 6,156 hotspots in 2015.

 According to the BMKG’s Himawari-8 satellite images as of Saturday afternoon, the smog had engulfed Riau, Jambi, South Sumatra, West Sumatra, Riau Islands, Kalimantan and neighboring Peninsular Malaysia, Sarawak of Malaysia and Singapore.
 BMKG’s chairwoman Dwikorita Karnawati said satellite records showed that transboundary haze from the country had entered parts of Malaysia and Singapore.

-Global Forest Watch Fires, an online platform monitoring fires, including in Indonesia, showed that while in Riau, in the central part of Sumatra and one hardest hit by the forest and ground fires, fires in palm oil plantation only accounted for seven percent of the total, with the majority while pulpwood plantation accounted for 30 percent.
+Global Forest Watch Fires, an online platform monitoring fires, including in Indonesia, showed that while in Riau, in the central part of Sumatra and one hardest hit by the forest and ground fires, fires in palm oil plantation only accounted for seven percent of the total, while pulpwood plantation accounted for 30 percent.
 The rest were in logging areas, one percent and the majority in non-concession areas.